mantrajsframework/mantrad/docs/01-mantra-development-paradigm.md

 * A component can have its own data repository.
 * A component can define its own data model.
 * The data model of a component should be as small as possible (only a few properties).
+* Applications core data models to persist are extremely simple following "simple table designs" principle.
 * Very high level functionality is developed orchestrating features of simpler components.

-With this paradigm, the maintenability and incremental migration of any application is exponentialy simpler.
+With this paradigm, the maintenability and incremental migration of any application is exponentially simpler.